FlowFuse/website/src/blog/2024/09/using-amqp-with-node-red.md

 <!--more-->

 That’s where AMQP comes in.
 AMQP solves these issues with features that MQTT doesn’t have.
-In this guide, we'll explain what AMQP is, how it compares to MQTT and [Kafka](/blog/2024/03/using-kafka-with-node-red/), and how to use it with Node-RED.
+In this guide, we'll explain what AMQP is and how to use it with Node-RED.

 ## What is AMQP